This is part 4 of the Safe Surfing Guide series. You may check other parts as well to read the complete safe surfing guide.

 Sadly, if you are not using Windows 7, you cannot disable or remove IE. On Windows 7, it is possible to disable it.
 You may check this Youtube video on how to disable or remove IE on Windows 7.

-So, you need install alternative (and surely better) web browser.
+So, you need to install an alternative (and surely better) web browser.
 Then, which browser is the best?
 My recommendation is Chrome.

-On the other hand, Chrome browser is getting better.
-It is the most secured browser: each tab in its own sandbox.
+On the other hand, the Chrome browser is getting better.
+It is the most secure browser: each tab in its own sandbox.
 You also do not need administrator privilege to install it, so you can even install your own copy of Chrome in your school or company.

 Of course, there are some security settings to make your surfing safer.
 I will share with you some security setting for Chrome in another post.

 Anyway, if you do not like Google.
 You may try SeaMonkey or Opera.
 Both of them are also better than IE.